shoprunback/documentation/source/includes/prestashop/configure.md

 ## Connect my ShopRunBack account to the module

-To share your data with ShopRunBack, you must take the [authentication token of your ShopRunBack account](https://dashboard.shoprunback.com/fr/tokens).
+To share your data with ShopRunBack, you must use the [authentication token of your ShopRunBack account](https://dashboard.shoprunback.com/fr/tokens).

 Copy it and go back to your website.